"I'll have what she's having."Lady at the next table

 Pastrami is Jewish barbecue, it is corned beef with chutzpah, and it is at its ballsiest at Katz's Delicatessen in New York City.
 Katz's is a timeless throwback is where Harry met Sally's fake orgasm and they both met real pastrami.
 When you go, make sure to have what she's having, and leave your diet behind.

-I have pumped Chef Kenny Kohn for tips on technique.
+I have pumped Chef Kenny Kohn for tips and technique for cooking and smoking the pastrami.
 Of course I can't be sure Kohn was leveling with me about the Katz's method.
 I asked him some questions twice in two interviews and I got two different answers.
 I've pumped other employees and gotten different answers still.
 I'm not saying they lie, but they do seem to be protecting their secrets with a straight face.
 I have spent hours in Katz's watching.
 I have watched every YouTube video.
 Readers have sent me clues.

 Whether I have their method down or not, I've come mighty durn close in taste.
 That's what it looks like above.
 It is complex and smoky, but not in the way that other smoked meats are smoky.
 The smoke is not overt.
 It is blended in thoroughly.
 It is highly seasoned, but the black pepper and coriander rub is never domineering, and swimming across all your buds are a range of other herbs and spices.
 That's because pastrami is probably the most complicated process on this website.
 But you can handle it.
 Here's a video.